sfranzyshen/sfranzyshen.github.io/_posts/2026-09-20-A-Call-to-Service.md

 Ask what they need.

-Maybe they need someone to sort donations.

-Maybe they need help cleaning.

-Maybe something needs to be repaired.

-Maybe they need somebody who understands computers.

-Maybe they need transportation.

-Maybe they need help preparing meals.

-Maybe they need someone to spend time with people.

-Maybe there is administrative work that genuinely needs a human being.

-Maybe they simply need somebody reliable who will show up.
+Maybe they need someone to sort donations, help cleaning, to repair something, who understands computers, or to handle transportation.
+Maybe they need help preparing meals,to spend time with people, with administrative work, or they simply need somebody reliable who will show up.

 And if you have a professional skill, offer it.

-A plumber.

-A contractor.

-A mechanic.

-A computer technician.

-An accountant.

-A lawyer.

-A business owner.

-A landlord.

-A retired person.

-A person who knows how to organize things.

-A person who knows how to listen.
+A plumber, contractor, mechanic, computer technician, accountant, lawyer, business owner, landlord, retired person, person who knows how to organize things, or person who knows how to listen.

 Everybody has something.